reportportal/docs/src/md/src/GettingStarted/IntegrationWithBugTrackingSystems.md

 Or select a value from the list provided, e.g., select appropriate version name for 'Fix Version/s' or 'Affects Version/s' fields.

-The "Post bug form" will contain the selected data.
+The "Post issue form" will contain the selected data.
 So, it will be not necessary in future to type or select general information again and again.

 [ ![Image](Images/userGuide/bugSystem/updateRallyFields.png) ](https://youtu.be/ugoQvo_Acgo)